Ben-Newton2024/Minecraft_Fishing_Neural_network_fail/README.md

-I beleive i made this mostly from ripping it from youtube projects and code online.
+I believe i made this mostly from ripping it from youtube projects and code online.

 it used to just be a pxel colour checker that would take a screen shot of the screen - mostly a minecraft window when the pixel colour depth changed it would reel the fishing rod in